 How to Make

 Step One Finely dice your vegetables.
+Chop the onion and slice garlic.

 Step Three Add the garlic and cook for about 2 minutes, until soft.